martinezdelariva/lens/README.md

     {
         $this->postalCode = $postalCode;
     }
 }
 ```

 #### Property strategy

-Does not need setters.
 Internally uses a closure bind to the given object which get/set the properties.
+So, the class to be updated not need setters.
+This strategy does not check the object or property is the type expected, then in the following example we could use `$streetLens` for whatever class that has a property `$street`

 ```php
 $address    = new Address('123 Foo St', '20900');